jtran/fragmentation/README.md

     npm start

-This also builds the project from src/*.coffee to lib/*.js using CoffeeScript compiler.
+This also builds the project from src/*.coffee to lib/*.js using the CoffeeScript2 compiler.

+    npm run dev

+will automatically recompile files in src/ that have changed.

 ### Testing